devpanel/starshot/README.md

    cd /var/www/html/starshot-prototype
    git remote add <github_username> https://<github_username>:<github_personal_token>@github.com/<github_username>/<github_repo>
    ```
+   It is best practice to generate a [GitHub personal access token](https://github.com/settings/tokens) rather than to use your GitHub password for `<github_personal_token>`.
+If you use a classic access token, it needs the `repo` permission.
+If you use a fine-grained access token, it needs read and write access to repository contents.
 3. Create a branch for your issue:
    ```bash
    git checkout -b <issue-branch>